RedPointGlobal/redpoint-rpi/docs/migration.md

 ## What Changed in v7.7

+> **v7.7 Breaking Change**

 The `values.yaml` has been redesigned from a **2,972-line monolithic file** to a **879-line user-facing configuration** file.
 Internal defaults (health probes, security contexts, logging levels, service ports, rollout strategies, etc.) are now managed by the chart and no longer need to be carried in your overrides file.
+You now maintain a small overrides file instead of a full copy of `values.yaml`.
+See [readme-values.md](docs/readme-values.md) for details

 | Before (v7.6) | After (v7.7) |
 |---------------|-------------|